cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 come back to it when you have more time.

-Especially when this is a side-project, you may have hard stops on your time, this keeps your app from getting to a broken state so the next time you some free time to work on it, you'll spend it just getting things running again.
+Especially when this is a side-project, you may have hard stops on your time, this keeps your app from getting to a broken state so the next time you have some free time to work on it, you'll spend it just getting things running again.

 I start with the Ruby gems since that's where I have the most experience with